 Marika's practice also spans Finnish competition law and FDI reviews.
 She has represented a number of clients before the Finnish Competition and Consumer Authority and the Ministry of Economic Affairs and Employment.

 In addition to EU and Finnish competition law, Marika advises on UK competition law.
 She has represented clients before the UK's Competition and Markets Authority, including in Phase II merger reviews.

-Marika has advised companies active in a broad range of industries, including the financial sector, private equity, IT, automotive, consumer electronics, pharmaceuticals, medical devices, energy, chemicals, oil & gas, industrial and transport.
+Marika also advises on cartel investigations, abuse of dominance, horizontal and vertical agreements, and compliance.
+She has advised companies active in a broad range of industries, including the financial sector, private equity, IT, data centers, automotive, consumer electronics, pharmaceuticals, medical devices, food, energy, chemicals, oil & gas, industrial, transport, media, technology and professional services.